peter88213/novelyst_timeline/docs/usage.md

 ```
 [SETTINGS]

-scene_label = Scene
+section_label = Section

-# Events with this label become scenes in a newly created
+# Events with this label become sections in a newly created
 # novelyst project.

 default_date_time = 2021-07-26 00:00:00

-# Date/time stamp for imported novelyst scenes without
+# Date/time stamp for imported novelyst sections without
 # date/time set.
 When converting between specific
 # date/time and unspecific D/H/M, this time stamp is used
 # as a reference.

-scene_color = 170,240,160
+section_color = 170,240,160

-# Color for events imported as scenes from novelyst.
+# Color for events imported as sections from novelyst.

 [OPTIONS]

 ignore_unspecific = No

-# No:  Transfer all Scenes from novelyst to Timeline.
+# No:  Transfer all Sections from novelyst to Timeline.
 Events
-#      assigned to scenes having no specific date/time stamp
+#      assigned to sections having no specific date/time stamp
 #      get the default date plus the unspecific 'D' as start
 #      date, and 'H':'M' as start time.
-# Yes: Only transfer Scenes with a specific date/time stamp
+# Yes: Only transfer Sections with a specific date/time stamp
 #      from novelyst to Timeline.

 dhm_to_datetime = No